Wilson Sporting Goods: American football

-Wilson has been the official game ball supplier of the NFL and CFL since 1941 and 1995, respectively, and the now defunct UFL and AAF; in addition, the company also makes footballs for college and high school levels of play.
+Wilson has been the official game ball supplier of the NFL and CFL since 1941 and 1995, respectively, and the now defunct UFL and AAF.
+The Duke is the official game ball of the NFL and is composed of 4 panels cut from a cowhide supplied by the Horween Leather Company.
+Each panel is color matched to ensure that the football has a consistent color.
+The ball is then stamped with decals before being sewed together.
+After sewing the ball is then turned by hand right side out before being laced and inspected.
+In addition, the GST model is used at the Highschool and College levels of play.

 Baseball

 Wilson makes a variety of baseball gloves for several different patterns.
 Wilson has three main series of baseball gloves, the A2K, the A2000, and the A1000, as well as many other models for younger children.
 The A2K is made from Wilson's Pro Stock Select leather, which is made from triple sorting their famous pro stock leather.
 A stock A2K (Pro Stock select leather) retails for US$399.
 The A2000, made from Wilson's Pro Stock leather, is the oldest glove series Wilson offers.
 The A2000 retails for US$299.
 The A1000 is made from Wilson's top-shelf leather and retails US$149.
 Some of Wilson's most famous patterns include the datdude, 1786, Dp15, 1787, 1776, 1788, 1799, 2800, M1, 1791 Pudge, and many others.